opengeospatial/ogcapi-maps/README.md

 * [Open issues](https://github.com/opengeospatial/ogcapi-maps/issues)
 * [Copy of License Language](https://raw.githubusercontent.com/opengeospatial/ogcapi-maps/master/LICENSE)

 Pull Requests from contributors are welcomed.
-However, please note that by sending a Pull Request or Commit to this GitHub repository, you are agreeing to the terms in the Observer Agreement https://portal.ogc.org/files/?artifact_id=92169
+However, please note that by sending a Pull Request or Commit to this GitHub repository, you are agreeing to the terms in the [Observer Agreement](https://portal.ogc.org/files/?artifact_id=92169).